usetrak/docs.usetrak.com/src/content/docs/guides/quick-start.md

 ### Basic commands

 To start using you can use those basic commands.
-They will create a project, run a session, get how is going, stop the session.
+They will create a project, run a session, get how is going, and stop the session.

 ```bash
 # Create a project